souch/SMP/README.md

 ## SicMu Player for Android

-Present song in list by grouping folders or genre or/and artists and albums.
+Present song in list by grouping folders, genre or/and artists and albums.

 Gui aims to be easy to use while driving.